conda-forge/conda-forge.github.io/docs/maintainer/adding_pkgs.md

 9. Be sure to fill in the `test` section.
 The simplest test will simply test that the module can be imported, as described in the example.
 10. Remove all irrelevant comments in the `meta.yaml` file.
+11. Double check the checklist (below) and then make a pull request from the new branch on your fork to the main branch of [staged-recipes](https://github.com/conda-forge/staged-recipes)

 :::tip